YKLoh666/AACS3273-Past-Year-Answer/Fundamentals to AI.md

 ## Hill Climbing Search

+Hill climbing is a local search algorithm that iteratively moves towards a better solution by evaluating neighboring states.

+### Steps

-- Start from the initial state
+1. Start from the initial state.
-- Move to immediate neighbor with the highest objective function value (or lowest cost function value).
+2. Move to the immediate neighbor with the highest objective function value (or lowest cost function value).
-- Terminate when no neighbor has a higher objective function value (or lower cost function value).
+3. Terminate when no neighbor has a higher objective function value (or lower cost function value).

-- Pros
+### Advantages

-  - Only need to keep track of the current state and its neighbors.
+- Requires tracking only the current state and its neighbors.
-  - Acceptable performance in practice.
+- Performs acceptably well in practice.
-  - Low memory requirement and computation time.
+- Low memory and computational requirements.

-- Cons
-  - Suboptimal solution.
-  - Stuck in local maximum/minimum.
-  - Stuck in plateau.
+### Disadvantages

-  - Stuck in ridge.
+- May result in suboptimal solutions due to:
-- Solutions:
+  - **Local Maximum/Minimum**: Stuck at a peak/trough that is not the global optimum.
+  - **Plateau**: A flat region with no improvement.
+  - **Ridge**: A narrow path of improvement that is hard to navigate.

+### Solutions to Overcome Limitations

-  - Allow a limited number of sideway moves to escape plateau.
+- **Sideway Moves**: Allow a limited number of moves along a plateau to escape it.
-  - Backtrack to the previous state and try a different neighbor.
+- **Backtracking**: Return to a previous state and explore a different neighbor.
-  - Stochastic hill climbing - randomly select a neighbor to move to, which each uphill move's probability vary by steepness.
+- **Stochastic Hill Climbing**: Randomly select a neighbor, with uphill moves having probabilities proportional to their steepness.
-  - First-choice hill climbing - explore the neighbors randomly until a neighbor with a higher objective function value than the current state is found.
-(The first better neighbor)
+- **First-Choice Hill Climbing**: Randomly explore neighbors until a better one is found (the first better neighbor).
-  - Random-restart hill climbing - restart the search from a random state if the current state is stuck in local maximum/minimum.
+- **Random-Restart Hill Climbing**: Restart the search from a random state if stuck in a local maximum/minimum.

-- Completeness
+### Completeness

-  - No, can get stuck in local maximum/minimum.
+- **Standard Hill Climbing**: Not complete, as it can get stuck in local maxima/minima.
-  - If using complete variant, can be extremely inefficient.
+- **Complete Variants**: Can guarantee completeness but may be highly inefficient.

 ## Simulated Annealing